rnmeow/x-markdown-css/README.md

 </p>

-> A simple and customizable Markdown CSS for everyone.
+> A simple and customizable markdown CSS stylesheet for everyone.

 ## Requirement